purdue-cap/DryadSynth/benchmarks/INV2/Note.md

 There benchmarks are adapted from [FiB](https://github.com/spencerxiao/ase2017-results-and-tools/tree/master/FiB_Tool/benchmarks)

+However, all benchmarks with modular assertions in program body is not included.

 # Duplicate

 These benchmarks are marked as a similar duplicate to a already included one,